 - Update each centroid to the mean of the points now assigned to it.

-- Repeat 2–3 until assignments stop changing.
+- Repeat steps 2 and 3 until assignments stop changing.

 Hierarchical clustering in data mining

-DBSCAN (density-based)
+DBSCAN and HDBSCAN (density-based)

-Gaussian Mixture Models (model-based)
+Gaussian mixture models (model-based)

-A GMM fits k Gaussian "blobs", each with its own mean, size and orientation, using the Expectation-Maximization (EM) algorithm.
-Because clusters can be stretched and tilted ellipses, GMMs handle overlapping, non-spherical groups that break k-means, and they return calibrated membership probabilities.
-The cost is more parameters to fit and more sensitivity to initialization.
+A GMM fits k Gaussian components, each with its own mean, size and orientation, using Expectation-Maximization.
+Because components can be stretched and tilted, GMMs handle overlapping, non-spherical groups that defeat k-means, and they return membership probabilities rather than assignments. k-means is in fact the limiting case of a GMM with spherical, equal-weight components and hard assignment.

 Spectral and embedding-based clustering